zerotier/docs/docs/faq-rules.md

 # This is required because the default action is 'drop'.
 accept;
 See the "Tags Matrix" in the section below after saving the rules.
-Set your servers to “Yes”
+Set your servers to "Yes"
 ```

 ### Block all traffic on ZeroTier network